-- The average yield of the LSDI has been approximately 9.3%. - While the average yield in the direct lending market has remained in a band between 8.0% and 10.5%, the components of the yield vary as LIBOR and spreads change. - As the LIBOR curve continued to steepen in the second quarter of 2022, rising interest rates and spreads resulted in yields of 10.2% the highest yield since Q4 2018. - The increase in yields to 10.2% in Q2 2022 from 8.8% in Q1 2022 was the second largest increase since inception of the LSDI. - In the direct lending market, the change in spreads has a greater impact on the fair value of a loan versus changes in LIBOR.
-As direct lending loans are based on a floating rate, LIBOR, from a valuation point of view, the loan's discounted cash flow model contains LIBOR in the numerator and denominator, thus canceling each other out.
-However, the numerator is LIBOR plus the contractual spread, whereas the denominator is LIBOR plus the market required spread the fair value spread.
+- The average yield of the LSDI since inception has been approximately 9.4%. - From 2016 until Q2 2022, yields in the direct lending market had remained in a band between 8.0% and 10.0%.
+However, given the significant increases in LIBOR / SOFR the LSDI yield was 11.1% for Q3 2022, the highest since inception. - In the direct lending market, the change in spreads has a greater impact on the fair value of a loan versus changes in LIBOR / SOFR.
+As direct lending loans are based on a floating rate, LIBOR or SOFR, from a valuation point of view, the loan's discounted cash flow model contains LIBOR or SOFR in the numerator and denominator, thus canceling each other out.
+However, the numerator is LIBOR or SOFR plus the contractual spread, whereas the denominator is LIBOR or SOFR plus the market required spread the fair value spread.
 Therefore, it is the change in the denominator or credit spread that positively or negatively impacts fair value.